pxc/gitbook/text/17_Git_Treeishes/0_ Git_Treeishes.markdown

 ### Date Spec ###

-The Ref Log that git keeps will allow you to do some relative stuff locally, such as:
+The Ref Log that Git keeps will allow you to do some relative stuff locally, such as:

 	master@{yesterday}